The Covenant in depth

 No, not every negative experience for the Armed Forces counts as Covenant disadvantage.
 For example:

-• A negative experience that still matches the normal experience for a comparable group in the UK general population doesn’t count as Covenant disadvantage.
+- A negative experience that still matches the normal experience for a comparable group in the general population doesn’t count as Covenant disadvantage.
 For example, if there’s a national shortage of a particular service, the Armed Forces aren’t disadvantaged if they also cannot access it.

-• Loss of an advantage doesn’t count as Covenant disadvantage.
-For example, if a Service person receives superior services from Defence for a while (for example, while posted abroad), but later the service they receive reverts back to the normal level for the UK general population.
+- Loss of an advantage doesn’t count as Covenant disadvantage.
+For example, if a Service person receives superior services from Defence for a while (for example, while posted abroad), but later the service they receive reverts back to the normal level for the general population.

 For example, children in the general population occasionally move school during the school year, due to their parents’ work, potentially resulting in challenges accessing schooling.
 However, this is not the normal experience for the general population.
 Therefore, if a Service child moves school for Service reasons, resulting in challenges accessing schooling, this is a valid disadvantage.

 Yes, it can still be disadvantage.
-Disadvantages often arise because the unique obligations and sacrifices of Service life mean the Armed Forces are unable to access goods and services in the same way as the general population.
-Therefore, offering the Armed Forces the same service as the general population is one of the factors causing the disadvantage.
-Removing disadvantage is often about implementing a bespoke solution for the Armed Forces that results in the same outcome for them as the general population.
+Disadvantages often arise because the unique obligations and sacrifices of Service life mean the Armed Forces cannot access goods and services in the same way as the general population.
+Therefore, treating the Armed Forces the same as the general population is actually one of the factors causing the disadvantage.
+Removing disadvantage is sometimes about implementing a bespoke solution for the Armed Forces that results in the same outcome for them as the general population.

 In everyday speech, it might be fair to see frequently re-locating and exposure to danger as examples of disadvantage arising from Service.
 However, in the context of the Covenant, disadvantage is about access to goods and services.
 Frequently re-locating, exposure to danger, separation from family, unfamiliarity with civilian life, and other factors, are the ‘unique obligations and sacrifices of Service life’ that are potential causes of Covenant disadvantage, and not the Covenant disadvantages themselves.